 Have you ever seen those spirographs that create crazy patterns using spiralling cogs and a ring frame with “teeth”?
 I got one for Christmas when I was a kid, and it wasn’t long before I was using those spiraling stencils in multiple colors.
 I was creating cool-looking math-based art.

-While computer generated art, (also known as “creative coding”) is digital art created by people who know how to code, AI generated art plaforms available today do a lot of the hard work for us.
-Depending on the network you choose, you might not need to code at all.
-There are plenty of no-code applications that let you play at creating AI generated art very easily, as you’ll see by the end of this post.
+While computer generated art, (also known as “creative coding”) is digital art created by people who know how to code, AI generated art platforms available today do a lot of the hard work for us and even go one further.
+Since DALL-E2 and Stable Diffusion arrived on the scene in 2002, we are now able to prompt an image generative AI to create a completely original work for us from scratch!
+There are also plenty of no-code applications that let you play at creating all types of digital, computer-generated and AI generated art very easily, as you’ll see by the end of this post.

 Definition of AI